 “Consumers are fed up with in-your-face advertising and sales tactics that feel cheap, slimy or underhanded.
 Instead, they’re attracted to authenticity, transparency and friendliness in a brand.” - Julia McCoy, Content Marketing Institute

 Good content resonates with the reader or viewer because it fits with their goals or general interest.
 Great content maps to their desire, emotions and journey, delivering an outcome that will build advocacy and drive engagement mapped to revenue.

-In this recent Forbes article, Jason DeMers, speaks to several ways that your brand can produce high-quality content that ranks high and will continue to be in demand.
+In order to produce high-impact content your brand should focus on content that ranks high and will continue to be in demand.
 A few creative examples include: crowdsource within your company — but make sure they understand your brand’s voice and write genuine content; encourage guest contributors — however, it’s recommended to have guidelines in place; and, finally, recruit client or user-generated content.

 Navigating that path requires the use of analytics to get a clear understanding of the impact of your content on your audience.
 Here’s where the intersection of PR and content becomes the pinnacle of great storytelling.